AMAAI-Lab/nnAudio2/Sphinx/source/index.rst

 But they are not using the neural network approach, and hence the Fourier basis can not be trained.
-As of PyTorch 1.6.0, torchaudio is still very difficult to install under the Windows environment due to ``sox``. nnAudio is a more compatible audio processing tool across different operating systems since it relies mostly on PyTorch convolutional neural network.
-The name of nnAudio comes from ``torch.nn``.
+As of PyTorch 1.6.0, torchaudio is still very difficult to install under the Windows environment due to ``sox``. nnAudio2 is a more compatible audio processing tool across different operating systems since it relies mostly on PyTorch convolutional neural network.
+The name of nnAudio2 comes from ``torch.nn``.

-The implementation details for **nnAudio** have also been published in IEEE Access, people who are interested can read the `paper <https://ieeexplore.ieee.org/document/9174990>`__.
+The implementation details for **nnAudio2** have also been published in IEEE Access, people who are interested can read the `paper <https://ieeexplore.ieee.org/document/9174990>`__.

-The source code for **nnAudio** can be found in `GitHub <https://github.com/AMAAI-Lab/nnAudio>`__.
+The source code for **nnAudio2** can be found in `GitHub <https://github.com/AMAAI-Lab/nnAudio2>`__.

 .. toctree::